zihangg/assessments/pancakeswap/README.md

 # Introduction
-This repository contains the microservices required for the Binance assessment provided as below:
+This repository contains the microservices required for the PancakeSwap assessment provided as below:

 ```
 PancakeSwap BE interview